gmorlov/kaldi-auth-test/README.md

 ![auth0-client](http://i.imgur.com/3Xn6tJZ.png)

 **Deploy to Netlify**
-Add Auth0 Domain and Client ID in the Netlify Deploy Wizard, both can be retrieved by creating an Auth0 account(outlined below).
+Add Auth0 Domain and Client ID in the Netlify Deploy Wizard, both can be retrieved from the create Auth0 account.

 ![netlify-button-flow](http://i.imgur.com/bhCfXlr.png)